Dronzillla/flask_pzp_project/README.md

 ## Project 1: National progress plans data extraction project

 ### Stage 1: Basic data extraction
-Objective: Create a basic application to extract data from standartized excel spreadsheets, which are used for preparing national progress plans.
+Objective: Create a basic application to extract data from standardized excel spreadsheets, which are used for preparing national progress plans.

 Requirements:
 - Enable file upload in flask application.